-Once the residential and commercial developments are established and occupied, the Proposed Action would result in increased demand for goods and services.
-The Proposed Action would; therefore, enhance the long-term economic productivity of the region.
+Once the residential and commercial uses are established and occupied, the Proposed Action would result in increased demand for goods and services.
+The Proposed Action would therefore enhance the long-term economic productivity of the region.
 In addition, the provision of housing would fulfill a long-term community need.

-5.5 GROWTH-INDUCING IMPACTS
+4.5 GROWTH-INDUCING IMPACTS

 NEPA identifies growth-inducing effects in the context of indirect effects.
-The indirect effects of a Proposed Action may include growth-inducing effects and other effects related to induced changes in the pattern of land use, population density, or growth rate; as well as related effects on air, water, and other natural systems or ecosystems (40 CFR 1508(b)).
+The indirect effects of a Proposed Action may include growth-inducing effects and other effects related to induced changes in the pattern of land use, population density or growth rate, and related effects on air, water, and other natural systems or ecosystems (40 CFR 1508(b)).